-Once an employee comes to terms with the fact that the job is no longer the right fit they go into this stage of planning their escape.
+Once an employee comes to terms with the fact that the job is no longer the right fit, they go into this stage of low employee morale and of planning their escape.

 At this point, they are spending more time looking for a job than getting the job done.

 They no longer think about “how can I contribute” but “what is my plan to leave”.

 This stage may take months or even years resulting in an organization carrying the financial weight of a person who doesn’t want to be there, isn’t contributing much, and will be gone at some point.

 To picture this in real numbers, think about an employee making $25,000/year.

 If they are in this stage for two years, your business just spent $50,000 on an employee who walked out the door.
 Big financial consequences.